Demonstrations

 Observed ladder

-987 kbps637 kbps · L6450 kbps · L5audio priority850 kbps · L7 · 17.5 fps
+987 kbps637 kbps · L6450 kbps · L5audio priority850 kbps · L7 · 17.5 fps (ladder walk, on the climb back)

 Operator action